alexreinert/piVCCU/README.md

 # piVCCU

-piVCCU is a project to install the Homematic CCU2 on an Raspberry Pi running Raspbian Jessie or Stretch.
+piVCCU is a project to install the original Homematic CCU2 firmware on a Raspberry Pi running Raspbian Jessie or Stretch inside a virtualized container (lxc).

 # Prequisites